Collected notes and photos from getting around.

 Rome Fiumicino (FCO)

 Here, when coming from another EU country, you don't go through any security checkpoint.
 No queues, no fuss.
 You just arrive, collect your baggage — if you have any, and leave.
 It is beautiful.
-Friendly people, free wifi without time restrictions, and plugs that work.
-Moreover, you can get insanely good ice cream to improve your layover here.
+Friendly people, free Wi-Fi without time restrictions, and plugs that work.
+Moreover, you can get fantastic ice cream to improve your layover here.
 (2019)

 Santiago de Compostela (SCQ)

-A modern airport with good organisation and hardly any queues.
+A modern airport with good organization and hardly any queues.
 But when I flew out of there in 2018, some greedy staff member opened my check-in bag and nicked my Ray-Bans.

 So yeah, airports.
 They are like pharmacies — not many people enjoy going there, but they are rather handy if you need their services.
 I could go on about the strange and inconsistent rules, stupid weight distribution restrictions and unequal space issues for tall people like I am.
 And of course, all the security weirdness.
 I get why the checks are in place, but when a 2hrs flight takes 6hrs, and when you see how poor their results actually are..
 Oh wait, that's not where I was going with this.